-This dish is extremely tasty and easy to make.
-The sun-blushed tomatoes are the star of show, packing a rich umami punch in the sauce.
-If you don’t have a pasta roller, using shop-bought linguini and peeled prawns makes prep effortless, the perfect week-night dinner!
+This dish is extremely tasty and easy to make, the sun-blushed tomatoes are the star of show!
+If you don’t have a pasta roller, just use shop-bought linguini for the perfect quick dinner…

 Serving 2, You’ll need…

 For the fresh pasta…

 300g ’00’ flour

 For the sun-blushed tomato sauce…

 1 red chilli, seeds included depending on heat